Gary Franks: Subsequent career

 In 1999, Franks founded and became a partner in the public affairs firm, Gary Alvin Associates, LLC based in Washington, DC.
 Franks has served as an adjunct professor at Georgetown University and is currently a visiting professor at Hampton University and the University of Virginia.
 He also served as president and chairman of Pacific Rim Trading & Investment Corp., a Fort Lauderdale group that recycles American scrap metal from America to China.

 In 2010, 13 years after leaving Congress, Franks was profiled by the Waterbury newspaper, the Republican-American, in a piece detailing what the newspaper alleged were his history of unpaid debts, back taxes, and foreclosed properties.
 Although Franks was registered to vote in Waterbury, the article stated that he had not done so in 10 years, during which time he and his wife lived in Maryland and Florida under alternate versions of their legal names.
 Franks has contested the Republican-American's account.
 In an interview in September 2015, he stated: "Most of those things are lies.
 I've had the same name all my life.
 I have lived in my same residence for 12 years.
 I have visited and have lived in a little place in Florida for a year or so".
 Franks stated in the interview that rental properties that he had bought while he was a politician were burned down by the Ku Klux Klan, and that after he sued a hospital following the death of his sister, the "hospital has taken it upon itself to retaliate in this manner, working through one or two newspapers to spread these stories that are just so fictitious and so libelous, and so hateful".

 In 2015, Franks was featured in the Wall Street Journal piece "Making the Republican Case for Black Support."
-Franks says, "Yes, you’ve got to show up but it’s more than that.
-You’ve got to explain that participating in only one half of a [two-party] system doesn’t work.
-You’ve got to show contrasts between what Democrats have done and what Republicans have done on issues like school choice and faith-based interventions.”
+Franks says, "Yes, you've got to show up but it's more than that.
+You've got to explain that participating in only one half of a [two-party] system doesn't work.
+You've got to show contrasts between what Democrats have done and what Republicans have done on issues like school choice and faith-based interventions."

+Work as a syndicated columnist

+Franks began writing opinion columns in 2020, which were published in outlets including Townhall and CT Mirror.
+He later became a nationally syndicated columnist with the Tribune Content Agency, where his weekly column on politics, government, and race relations is distributed to newspapers and media outlets in the United States and internationally.